 Nominated for ‘Best Group’, ‘Best Album’ & ‘Horizon Award’ at BBC Radio 2 Folk Awards 2016.

-The band was originally formed as an experimental-psychedelic-folk-punk-duo by brothers Ian and Daragh Lynch in the early 2000’s, and has since progressed through a number of incarnations, culminating in the four-piece group playing today.
+The band was originally formed by brothers Ian and Daragh Lynch in the early 2000’s, and has since progressed through a number of incarnations, culminating in the four-piece group playing today.
 The release of their album ‘Cold Old Fire’ and a subsequent appearance on the BBC television programme, ‘Later… with Jools Holland’ cemented their reputation as a band that successfully crosses genres.
+Although an acoustic group whose repertoire is fundamentally based on traditional song, influenced by legends such as Frank Harte, Planxty, The Dubliners and the Watersons, subtle traces of the group’s collective influences can be detected, ranging from American old-timey music to krautrock and drone.
 Lankum are busy breathing new life into old music.

 “Lankum are the darlings of Dublin’s 300 year-old folk scene.”
-The Guardian.
+Colin Irwin – The Guardian

 |20/01/2018||Celtic Connections - Oran Mor||GLASGOW|